NovichenkoAnton/Stringify/README.md

 4. Validate a number of credit card by Luhn algorithm.

-5. Validate you string with specific pattern
+5. Validate the string with specific pattern

 ```swift
 "https://www.google.com".validate(with: .website) //true